Spigell/sparky/README.md

 ## Set up executor

-By default the build scenario gets executed on the same machine you run sparky at, but you can change this providing sparrowdo related parameters, as sparky _uses_ sparrowdo to run build scenarios:
+By default the build scenario gets executed _on the same machine you run sparky at_, but you can change this to _any remote host_ providing sparrowdo related parameters, as sparky _uses_ sparrowdo to run build scenarios:

     $ nano /var/data/sparky/bailador-app/sparky.yaml